Surrogacy: Citizenship

 The citizenship and legal status of the children resulting from surrogacy arrangements can be problematic.
 The Hague Conference Permanent Bureau identified the question of citizenship of these children as a "pressing problem" in the Permanent Bureau 2014 Study (Hague Conference Permanent Bureau, 2014a: 84–94).
 According to U.S. Department of State, Bureau of Consular Affairs, for a child born abroad to be a U.S. citizen one or both of the child's genetic parents must be a U.S. citizen.
 In other words, the only way for a foreign born surrogate child to acquire U.S. citizenship automatically at birth is if they are the biological child of a U.S. citizen.
 Furthermore, in some countries, the child will not be a citizen of the country in which they are born because the gestational carrier is not legally the parent of said child.
 This could result in a child being born without citizenship.

+Canada

+"In Canada, it is a crime to pay (in cash, goods, property or services), offer to pay or advertise to pay a woman to be a surrogate mother."

+East Asia

+In South Korea, Hong Kong, Malaysia, Thailand, and India, surrogacies are all regulated "through national laws that expressly ban it or explicitly set the parameters for its legality".

+South Korea

+In Korea, it is illegal to provide or use embryos.
+Violators are subject to imprisonment of up to three years.
+However, it is neither legal nor illegal to provide or use a uterus.
+There is no direct law on surrogacy.